Mvwestbury/AncientGenomicsWorkshop25/README.md

 * Check for damage to see if it has worked (mapdamage output)

-* If you like, you can downsample and index the final bam file to similar coverage to the lowest coverage ancient sample
+* **EXTRA If you like** you can downsample and index the final bam file to similar coverage to the lowest coverage ancient sample

 `samtools view -s 0.2 -o NamCroc.rmdup.sort_RG_0.2.bam NamCroc.rmdup.sort_RG.bam`

 `samtools index NamCroc.rmdup.sort_RG_0.2.bam`

 # Task 4: Investigating biases